ivetoak/hello-world/README.md

 # hello-reader
-This repository is dedicated to building and presenting my professional profile as a data analyst in the agricultural & food sector.
+This repository is dedicated to present my exercice in Data Analyst and Data Scientist master done in 2025-2026